 Simply put, establishing a family trust enables you to ensure that when your family needs resources, they will be there.

-There are many different types of trusts that can be used as a family trust, depending on your primary goals and the specific laws of the state in which you establish the trust.
+There are many types of trusts that can be used as a family trust, depending on your primary goals and the specific laws of the state in which you establish the trust.
 These include, but are not limited to:

 An experienced estate planning attorney can help you choose, draft, and administer a trust that is appropriate for your family situation.
 For assistance in establishing or administering a family trust, please contact us to speak with an experienced estate planning attorney.